pywood21/holz_202209/Manscriput/manuscript.md

 #### 3.4 Visualization of the distribution of trachied cell wall deformation

-With the benefit of Grocker-

-The individual cell tracking algorithm performed well to extract thousands of common trachied cells existing at image sequence.
-After evaluating the intensity of the deformation. the 2d mapping was successfully built.
+With the benefit of Grocker-Grier linking algorithm, the coordinates of centriods for each common tracheid cell existed at each frame were successfully linked.
+Therefore, thousands of common cells were extracted.
+Finally, After evaluating the intensity of the deformation. the 2d mapping was successfully built.

-The Fig.X, Fig.X and Fig.X showed.....

-Generally, at the elastic region, all specimens showed slight and varied deformation.
+Generally, at the elastic region, all specimens showed relative slight and varied deformation.

 When entering the plastic region, the cell wall deformation distribution differed.
 For flat-swan, the presence of the latewood to restrict the deformation in compression part.
-The area seems to be the most suitable parameters
+The area seems to be the most suitable parameters.

 For quarter-swan, the ray for quarter-swan to restrict the deformation, and induce the